Why PromptPack?

 - PromptPack Hub for sharing and discovering packs

 We're building toward an ecosystem.
-Join us in shaping the future of prompt engineering.
+Join us in shaping the future of agent engineering.

 Getting Started